dat-ecosystem-archive/docs/README.md

 ### Deployment

-Deployment happens automatically via Travis when updates are pushed to the deploy branch.
+Deployment happens automatically via Travis when updates are pushed to the master branch.

 ### NPM Commands